nielsbaloe/vertxui/README.md

 If you want to speed up your development and not loose the browserstate by pressing reload, use FigWheely which automaticly ensures browsers reload changed javascript or any other file (.css .jpg etc).
 You will never want to write .css or behavior javascript without FigWheely:

-	FigWheely.with(router);
+		router.get("/figWheely.js").handler(FigWheely.create());

 ### Clientside pure DOM

 The clientside looks like plain javascript but then with Java (8's lambda) callbacks.
-This is pure GWT elemental:
+This is pure GWT elemental (previously TeaVM):

 		button = document.createElement("button");
 		button.setAttribute("id", "hello-button");